 by Scott Gleeson

 The paintings of Texas artist Kelsey Anne Heimerman revel in the materiality of paint.
-A self-professed “maximalist," Heimerman loads the visual field with painterly flourishes reminiscent of artists as diverse at Pablo Picasso, Stuart Davis, Rosson Crow, Keith Haring, and Elizabeth Murray.
+A self-professed “maximalist," Heimerman loads the visual field with painterly flourishes reminiscent of artists as diverse as Pablo Picasso, Stuart Davis, Rosson Crow, Keith Haring, and Elizabeth Murray.
 Stable compositions featuring fashionably dressed figures, begging dogs, and ornate interiors float amidst large swaths of poured colors.
-This juxtaposition of rendered, representational passages and non-objective mark making establishes for each work a visual tension: imagery melts into abstraction and marbled, dripped, or blended marks become luscious architectural cladding, the halos of chandeliers, and doggy drool.
+This juxtaposition of representational passages and non-objective mark making establishes a visual tension where recognizable imagery melts into painterly abstraction.
 Heimerman’s paintings are characterized by youthful exuberance.
-The artist’s observations of contemporary society flirt with social critiques of consumerism, the politics of love, visual decadence, while being undergirded by playfulness, irony, humor, and earnestness.
+The artist’s observations of contemporary society flirt with social critiques of decadence while remaining playful, ironic, humorous, and earnest.
 Having recently been awarded an Artist Mircrogrant from the Nasher Sculpture Center, Heimerman, age 26, is poised to make a significant mark on regional art.
-Peripheral Vision Arts has caught up with the artist at her studio at Southside on Lamar to discuss her painting practice, influences, and future plans.
+Peripheral Vision has caught up with the artist at her studio at Southside on Lamar to discuss her painting practice, influences, and future plans.

 You were born to a family of artists.
 What was it like growing up in a creative environment and how has that experience affected your art and decision to pursue professional practice?